Push technology

-Push technology or server push is a style of Internet-based communication where the request for a given transaction is initiated by the publisher or central server.
-It is contrasted with pull / get, where the request for the transmission of information is initiated by the receiver or client.
+Push technology, also known as server push, is a communication method where the communication is initiated by a server rather than a client.
+This approach is different from the "pull" method where the communication is initiated by a client.

-Push services are often based on information and data preferences expressed in advance, called a publish-subscribe model.
-A client "subscribes" to various information "channels" provided by a server; whenever new content is available on one of those channels, the server pushes that information out to the client.
+In push technology, clients can express their preferences for certain types of information or data, typically through a process known as the publish–subscribe model.
+In this model, a client "subscribes" to specific information channels hosted by a server.
+When new content becomes available on these channels, the server automatically sends, or "pushes," this information to the subscribed client.

-Push is sometimes emulated with a polling technique, particularly under circumstances where a real push is not possible, such as sites with security policies that reject incoming HTTP/S requests.
+Under certain conditions, such as restrictive security policies that block incoming HTTP requests, push technology is sometimes simulated using a technique called polling.
+In these cases, the client periodically checks with the server to see if new information is available, rather than receiving automatic updates.

 General use

 Synchronous conferencing and instant messaging are examples of push services.
 Chat messages and sometimes files are pushed to the user as soon as they are received by the messaging service.
 Both decentralized peer-to-peer programs (such as WASTE) and centralized programs (such as IRC or XMPP) allow pushing files, which means the sender initiates the data transfer rather than the recipient.

 Email may also be a push system: SMTP is a push protocol (see Push e-mail).
 However, the last step—from mail server to desktop computer—typically uses a pull protocol like POP3 or IMAP.
 Modern e-mail clients make this step seem instantaneous by repeatedly polling the mail server, frequently checking it for new mail.
 The IMAP protocol includes the IDLE command, which allows the server to tell the client when new messages arrive.
 The original BlackBerry was the first popular example of push-email in a wireless context.

 Another example is the PointCast Network, which was widely covered in the 1990s.
 It delivered news and stock market data as a screensaver.
 Both Netscape and Microsoft integrated push technology through the Channel Definition Format (CDF) into their software at the height of the browser wars, but it was never very popular.
 CDF faded away and was removed from the browsers of the time, replaced in the 2000s with RSS (a pull system.)

 Other uses of push-enabled web applications include software updates distribution ("push updates"), market data distribution (stock tickers), online chat/messaging systems (webchat), auctions, online betting and gaming, sport results, monitoring consoles, and sensor network monitoring.